 A well-known mirage for the sun is the sought-after green flash.

 Additionally, light of different wavelengths reacts differently.
 For example, blue light (which has more energy, a shorter wavelength and higher frequency) is more affected by refraction than red light.
 That means red colors have a larger chance of coming through to you than blue.
 That’s why sunsets, sunrises and the moon appear redder near the horizon.

 The result of refraction is nature’s own form of art, perhaps reminiscent of impressionism.
 Maybe that is why we find it so appealing.
 The video below, captured by Mike Cohea, beautifully shows the effect of the thicker atmosphere as the young moon sets over Newport.

-More photos of oddly shaped suns and moons
+More photos of oddly shaped moons